pranavvss/Gestura-Multi-Control-Interface/README.md

 # Gestura- Multi Control Interface

+>[!NOTE]
-### Control your mouse and system volume without even touching your keyboard and mouse.(No Hardware Required)
+>Control your mouse and system volume without even touching your keyboard and mouse.(No Hardware Required)

 It is innovative application that allows users to control their computer's system volume and mouse pointer through simple hand gestures.
 Utilizing computer vision technology and hand tracking via a webcam, the software interprets finger movements to adjust the volume or move the mouse cursor seamlessly.